 - Stroke.
-These include sudden numbness, weakness or paralysis of your face, arm or leg; difficulty speaking or understanding speech; visual disturbances; severe headache; and dizziness
+A clot in your brain can cause sudden numbness, weakness or paralysis of your face, arm or leg.
+You may have difficulty speaking or understanding speech, visual disturbances and a severe headache.

 - Pulmonary embolism.
-These include sudden shortness of breath, chest pain and coughing up blood-streaked mucus
+If a clot lodges in your lung, you may experience sudden shortness of breath, chest pain and coughing up blood-streaked mucus.

-You can have antiphospholipid antibodies, but you'll be diagnosed with the syndrome only if they cause health problems.
-Antiphospholipid syndrome can be caused by an underlying condition, such as an autoimmune disorder, infection or certain medications, or you can develop the syndrome without an underlying cause.
+Antiphospholipid syndrome can be caused by an underlying condition, such as an autoimmune disorder.
+You can also develop the syndrome without an underlying cause.